mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.

--- Version 1.0.0 Updates --
+-- Version 1.0.4 Updates --

-	* The 'network selection' table is now auto-populated when using the multiple-identity selector, and when using the node thresholder.
+	* Some small bug fixes and adjustments
-	* And other minor adjustments/bug fixes
+	* Heatmap theoretical distances can now be calculated based on an area constrained within a binary mask.